 Christmas Coconut Pots:

 So, you’ve got a heap of kids coming to your place this Christmas or you’ve been asked to provide a plate at daycare or school?
 And you want to make it healthy, yummy and easy?
 Well, these yummy little desserts are just the thing for you!
 These Christmas coconut pots are perfect for sharing, as you can double or triple the recipe to suit your numbers.
-Plus being dairy free and gluten free, they are perfect when catering to allergies and intolerances.
+Plus being dairy free and gluten free, they are perfect when catering to allergies and intolerance.

 Using strawberries mean these have a Christmassy feel to them with the red and white.
 However, you could swap the strawberries for another fruit of your choice.
 Just be sure not to use pineapple or kiwi as they both contain enzymes which stop the gelatin from working!